miikanissi/miikanissi.com/content/posts/fast-fuzzy-finder-for-vim-with-fzf-ripgrep.md

 ```

 This command passes three options to ripgrep to make ripgrep print the output of files,
-including hidden files while respecting rules set in `.gitignore`.
+including hidden files, while respecting rules set in `.gitignore`.

 Now if we call `:Files` in Vim we should see a list of files based on the search results
 from `rg --files --ignore-vcs --hidden`.

-We can also use ripgrep to interactively search for file contents. fzf supports this
+We can also use ripgrep to interactively search for file contents.
+Fzf supports this
-behaviour out of the box with the command `:Rg`.
+behavior out of the box with the command `:Rg`.

 ## Fzf File Previews Inside Vim